zain3125/payparser_pipeline/README.md

   - Check folder permissions.

 - **OCR API errors?**
-  Check your API key and usage limits at [OCR.Space](https://ocr.space/ocrapi).
+  Check your endpoint and key in Azure Portal under your Vision Resource.

 - **Database issues?**
   Verify the path in your `.env` file and permissions.